 After years of obstacles, studied individuals who have their fingers in the dough of police reform have determined that community policing is the best policy for departments.
 Community policing allows for police officers to use more of their own professional discretion when comparing public behaviors to public law.
 In community policing, the best use of professional discretion comes from an officer’s education of the community that they actively police.
 In many instances, officers have to make this analysis in mere seconds.
 It is very tough.
 Moreover, an important question here is: Should a person do something simply because they have permission to do that particular thing.
 I’m imagining my Lyft driver’s GPS telling them to turn right when I know they should go left.
 Analyzing the “should” is vital as some police officers have been found using a distortion of public opinion – the Green Light – to make what they do less difficult.

-Recent media is shrouded with the North American police officer’s negative interactions with the public as an officer’s split second application of public policy is now analyzed by the rest of the public – in near real time.
-This is evident in the recent use of deadly force by the former Atlanta Georgia police officer Garrett Rolfe, his immediate firing by his precinct, the near immediate condemnation of his action by the City’s Mayor, the soon after resignation of the Atlanta police Chief Erika Shields, and the burning of the Wendy’s restaurant where the use of force took place.
+Recent media is shrouded with the North American police officer’s negative interactions with the public as an officer’s split-second application of public policy is now analyzed by the rest of the public – in near real-time.
+This is evident in the recent use of deadly force by the former Atlanta Georgia police officer Garrett Rolfe, his immediate firing by his precinct, the near-immediate condemnation of his action by the City’s Mayor, the soon after the resignation of the Atlanta Police Chief Erika Shields, and the burning of Wendy’s restaurant where the use of force took place.